Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 Creating a long-term strategy involves defining clear business objectives, understanding market dynamics, and planning for scalability.
 This strategy should cover aspects like workforce planning, technology investments, and market penetration tactics.

-- Market Analysis: Knowing the Indian market as regards consumer behaviour, competition, and trends
+- Market Analysis: Knowing the Indian market as regards consumer behavior, competition, and trends

 - Goal Setting: Setting specific, long-term performance targets for the offshore operations in line with the corporate vision.